 Developed by W. R. Motherwell from 1882 to 1939, Motherwell Homestead consists of a 3.59 hectare farmstead including fields defined by fences and shelter belt shrub and tree lines, a collection of agricultural buildings, and a two-storey, stone farmhouse historically known as Lanark Place

-Open seasonally from May till September.
-Plan to spend a few hours exploring the Homestead.
+- Tours: Plan to spend a few hours exploring the Homestead.
 They have a large modern visitor center with a cafe, tourist information, activities, washrooms and souvenirs.
-The site does include live animals (chickens, cows, pigs, horses) so the museum is not pet friendly.
+Tours are self-guided but staff dressed in period clothing are usually in the house and barn for guided tours and activities.